Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that displays:
+Write a Bash script that gives you information about the school file.

-The content of the current directory

-In a list format

-Where only the part of the name after the first dash is displayed (refer to the example)

 Requirements:

-You must use the for loop (while and until are forbidden)
+You must use if and, else (case is forbidden)

-Do not display hidden files
+Your Bash script should check if the file exists and print:

+if the file exists: school file exists

+if the file does not exist: school file does not exist

+If the file exists, print:

+if the file is empty: school file is empty

+if the file is not empty: school file is not empty

+if the file is a regular file: school is a regular file

+if the file is not a regular file: (nothing)